-You are eligible to enroll your domestic partner who is a U.S. citizen or legal resident of Puerto Rico in Citigroup coverage if you are an employee who is active or on an approved leave of absence.
+You are eligible to enroll your partner who is a U.S. citizen or legal resident of Puerto Rico in Citigroup coverage if you are an employee who is active or on an approved leave of absence.
 However, if you are not actively at work, you cannot enroll your domestic partner in GUL insurance until after you return to work.

-To be eligible for coverage, you and your partner may be of the same or opposite sex and if your domestic partnership is registered in any state or under any local government authorized to provide such registration, your registration will be accepted as proof of your domestic partnership, or both of you must meet the following criteria:
+To be eligible for coverage, your partnership must be registered in any state or under any local government authorized to provide such registration.
+Your registration will be accepted as proof of your partnership.
+If your partnership is not registered, you must complete a domestic partner certification, attesting that you both satisfy the following criteria:

-- > You currently share a principal residence and intend to do so permanently; - You have lived together for at least six consecutive months prior to enrollment;
+- > You currently share a principal residence and intend to do so permanently; - > You have lived together for at least six consecutive months prior to enrollment; - > You are financially interdependent, or your partner is dependent on you for financial support; - > Neither you nor your domestic partner is legally married to another person; if you are married, legally separated or getting divorced, you cannot add a domestic partner to your coverage until the later of six months from the date your divorce is final or the date you report your divorce to the Citi Benefits Center; - > Both of you are at least 18 years old and mentally competent to consent to contract; - You are not related by blood to a degree of closeness that would prohibit marriage were you of the opposite sex; you cannot enroll your parents or siblings even though all other bullets may apply to your relationship; - Neither you nor your domestic partner is in a marriage, domestic partnership or civil union with anyone else;

-- > You are financially interdependent, or your partner is dependent on you for financial support; - > Neither you nor your domestic partner is legally married to another person; if you are married, legally separated or getting divorced, you cannot add a domestic partner to your coverage until the later of six months from the date your divorce is final or the date you report your divorce to the Citi Benefits Center; - > Both of you are at least 18 years old and mentally competent to consent to contract; - > You are not related by blood to a degree of closeness that would prohibit marriage were you of the opposite sex; you cannot enroll your parents or siblings even though all other bullets may apply to your relationship: - > Neither you nor your domestic partner is in a marriage, domestic partnership or civil union with anyone else: - > You have mutually agreed to be responsible for each other's common welfare; and - > You are in a relationship intended to be both permanent and one in which each is the sole domestic partner of the other.
+- > You have mutually agreed to be responsible for each other's common welfare; and - > You are in a relationship intended to be both permanent and one in which each is the sole domestic partner of the other.